 - The generic pharmaceutical industry produces copies of innovative pharmaceuticals that contain the same active ingredient, are identical in strength, dosage form, and route of administration.

 - The biopharmaceutical industry produces medical drugs derived from life forms (biologics).
 These include proteins (including antibodies), and nucleic acids (DNA, RNA or antisense oligonucleotides) used for therapeutic or in vivo diagnostic purposes, and are produced by means other than direct extraction from a native (non-engineered) biological source.
 A potentially controversial method of producing biopharmaceuticals involves transgenic organisms, particularly plants and animals that have been genetically modified to produce drugs.

 - Biologics (both biologics and biosimilars) include a wide range of products such as vaccines, therapeutic proteins, blood and blood components, tissues, etc. The term biosimilar refers to products that have similar properties to existing biologic products.

-- In cooperation with the Information Technologies Team and the Office of Services Industries, Health Information Technology (Health IT) , which integrates elements of health services, information and communication technologies, and health products (including selected medical technologies).
+- In cooperation with the Information Technologies Team and the Office of Digital Services Industries, Health Information Technology (Health IT) , which integrates elements of health services, IT, and health products (including selected medical technologies).
 Health IT has an objective of digitizing health information and enabling the exchange of that information between and across equipment and networks to improve patient care.
 Key Health IT subsectors include: